carlreinecken/piqchat-inbox-server/README.md

 # piqchat-inbox-server

-**piqchat** is a web app optimized for iOS and Android that allows you to **share self-destructing images** with your friends.
+**piqchat** ([piqchat.net](https://piqchat.net)) is a web app optimized for iOS and Android that allows you to **share self-destructing images** with your friends.
 The images are **end-to-end encrypted** and you have the freedom to choose which server you rely on to receive images.
-The goal of piqchat is to be an app that is fun, social in a good way, respects its users and hides the complexity of encryption server federation.
+The goal of piqchat is to be an app that is fun, social in a good way, respects its users and hides the complexity of encryption and server federation.

 You can host an inbox server yourself with the code provided in this repository.